-Daintree in Tropical North Queensland is internationally recognised as one of Australia's premier birdwatching locations.
+Daintree in Tropical North Queensland's Wet Tropics region is internationally recognised as one of Australia's premier birdwatching locations.

 Over 430 species of birds have been recorded in the area encompassing the Wet Tropics and the Great Barrier Reef region of Australia.
 This is more than half the bird species for the entire continent.

-By combining visits to Daintree on the coastal lowlands, the upland rainforest of the Atherton Tablelands and the drier country of Mareeba and beyond, plus the off-shore islands, birders can appreciate the great diversity and number of the region's birds within only 1.5 hour's drive from Cairns.
+By combining visits to Daintree on the coastal lowlands, the upland rainforest of the Atherton Tablelands and the drier country of Mareeba and beyond, plus the off-shore islands, visiting birders and photographers can appreciate the great diversity and number of the region's birds within only 1.5 hour's drive from Cairns.

 Target species for the Daintree area include: